 The Squeak Development Process supports the improvement of Squeak—the core of the system and its supporting libraries—by its community.
 The process builds on few basic ideas: the use of Monticello as the primary source code management system, free access for the developers to the main repositories, and an incremental update process for both developers and users.

 New code will be committed here; the repository is world-readable and writable for the group of core developers.

 The main contribution repository is The Inbox:

 This repository is intended as dropbox.
 It is world-readable and world-writable.
 Everyone is encouraged to contribute code here.
 Code that the community, after discussion, accepts as fitting will be moved to the trunk.

-If contributions do not work or are deemed unfitting, they are moved to The Treated Inbox for future reference:
+If contributions do not work, are deemed unfitting, or become obsolete for another reason, they are moved to The Treated Inbox for future reference:

 Here are some useful guidelines: